gaganis/daily-runner/README.md

 Locking is implemented via a pid file so that no more than one instance of `daily-runner` is running for each profile.

+### Imeediate execution

+`daily-runner` can be instructed to run the command immediately unsing `-now`.
+In this case previous runs aren't taken into account.
+This option also disables process locking, so it is possible for multiple processes to run at the same time.

 ## Motivation